shybovycha/shybovycha.github.io/_posts/2017-03-13-entanglement.md

 (its connections and position) and the tiles which are already placed on the field.

-At the very beginning of the game, the next place could be set as a constant and is always above the central tile _(so if the central tile has position `(4, 4)`, then the next place would be `(5, 5)` - along the diagonal in our coordinate system)_.
+At the very beginning of the game, the next place could be set as a constant and is always above the central tile _(so if the central tile has the position `(4, 4)`, then the next place would be `(5, 5)` - along with the diagonal in our coordinate system)_.

-To track the boundaries of a field and the beginning of the line _(in other words - the places, where the line can not go)_, I inherited a `Tile` class with a set of other classes just to track if the game can continue or not: `ZeroTile` and `BorderTile` represent restricted bounds of a game field.
+To track the boundaries of a field and the beginning of the line _(in other words - the places, where the line cannot go)_, I inherited a `Tile` class with a set of other classes just to track if the game can continue or not: `ZeroTile` and `BorderTile` represent restricted bounds of a game field.

 Now, given the output of a current tile, which the line will use to continue through the tile,